robkinyon/dbix-class/docs/sims.markdown

 Now, you're stuck with a "Problem"(tm).
 There are several dozen fixtures in use across the 400+ tests in your test suite.
 Do you:

-A. Take the 3 days to rework all the fixtures by hand?
+1. Take the 3 days to rework all the fixtures by hand?
-A. Take the 3 days to build a tool to migrate all the fixtures?
+1. Take the 3 days to build a tool to migrate all the fixtures?
    * Note this will require user input to pick the right value in some cases.
-A. Consolidate the fixtures into 3 different scenarios?
+1. Consolidate the fixtures into 3 different scenarios?
-A. Skip the tests?
+1. Skip the tests?

-Most teams end up choosing option D. If your team is really disciplined, you may end up with options B or C. No-one does option A, even though that's what I keep hearing whenever I bring up this problem.
+Most teams end up choosing option 4.
+If your team is really disciplined, you may end up with options 2 or 3.
+No-one does option 1, even though that's what I keep hearing people swear they'll do whenever I bring up this problem.

 And this is just adding a column in one table.
 What happens if the change is to add a new table or to refactor a large chunk of tables?